Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/project-submission.md

 `A` <!-- Yes/No (Required) -->

-  * (Inclusion) Does the documentation avoid non-inclusive language? (this could be ‘brogrammer’ language or exclusionary/derogatory language)
+`Q` (Inclusion) Does the documentation avoid non-inclusive language? (this could be ‘brogrammer’ language or exclusionary/derogatory language)

 `A` <!-- Yes/No (Required) -->